 The degree of operating leverage (DOL) is a financial ratio that measures the sensitivity of a company’s operating income to its sales.
 This financial metric shows how a change in the company’s sales will affect its operating income.

 Breaking Down Degree of Operating Leverage

 The degree of operating leverage is a method used to quantify a company’s operating risk.
-The risk arises due to the structure of fixed and variable costs.
-Fixed costs do not allow the company to adjust its operating costs to affect its sales.
+This risk arises due to the structure of fixed and variable costs.
+Fixed costs do not allow the company to adjust its operating costs.
 Therefore, operating risk rises with an increase in the fixed-to-variable costs proportion.

 Generally, a low DOL indicates that the company’s variable costs are larger than its fixed costs.
-It implies that a significant increase in the company’s sales will not lead to a substantial increase in its operating income.
+That implies that a significant increase in the company’s sales will not lead to a substantial increase in its operating income.
 At the same time, the company does not need to cover large fixed costs.

-A high DOL reveals that the company’s fixed costs exceed the variable costs.
+A high DOL reveals that the company’s fixed costs exceed its variable costs.
 It indicates that the company can boost its operating income by increasing its sales.
-In addition, the company must be able to maintain the relatively high sales to cover all fixed costs.
+In addition, the company must be able to maintain relatively high sales to cover all fixed costs.

 Formula for Degree of Operating Leverage

 The degree of operating leverage can be calculated in several different ways.
 First, we can use the formula from the definition of the ratio:

-Since the operating leverage ratio is closely related to the company’s cost structure, we can calculate it using its contribution margin.
+Since the operating leverage ratio is closely related to the company’s cost structure, we can calculate it using the company’s contribution margin.
 The contribution margin is the difference between total sales and total variable costs.

 Finally, if there is available information about the cost structure of a company, we can use the following formula: